Have a Power Transformer Question?

 A power transformer may be specified as follows:

-- Single phase or three phase input voltage and frequency
+- Single phase or three phase

 - Output current or VA (Note: VA = volts V x amps A)